-If you marry or register a domestic partnership before you retire, you need to contact DCPS ESD if you would like to change your beneficiary designation for any available refund that may be payable at your death.
+If your marital or domestic partnership status changes before you retire, you need to contact your HR office if you would like to change your beneficiary designation for any available refund that may be payable at your death.

 If your marital/domestic partnership status changes after you retire or terminate from DCPS as a vested Plan member, you need to contact DCRB to update any applicable beneficiary designations or tax withholding.